 Since “(MU)” does not mean must be MU PPDUs, it will not change the requirements on non-VHT devices.
 For non-VHT devices or VHT devices that do not want to send MU-PPDUs, they are free to send SU PPDUs.
 So the addition of "(MU)" will not change the requirements on non-VHT devices.

 Proposed Resolution:

 TGac editor: Please change section 9.25.1, pg122, ln 24 into:

-The transmission of one or more (MU) PPDUs (the RD response burst) by the STA……
+The transmission of one or more PPDUs or MU PPDUs (the RD response burst) by the STA……